HouseTrip/housetrip.github.com/_posts/2013-06-06-runtime-extends-with-ruby.md

 {% endhighlight %}

-Changing existing objects in runtime
+Changing existing objects at runtime
 ------------------------------------

-So far we’ve implemented a structure that allows us to set character’s race and occupation at the time of the objects creation, using the new method.
+So far we’ve implemented a structure that allows us to set character’s race and occupation at object creation, using the new method.
-However, this doesn’t fulfil our needs, because we need to be able to change the existing character’s occupation and race (this is some kind of magic) in run-time.
+However, this doesn’t fulfil our need, we need to be able to change the existing character’s occupation and race (this is some kind of magic) at run-time.
 This can be easily achieved by improving our modules.
-However lets write some tests first:
+Lets write some tests first:

 {% highlight ruby %}